 Siena is — in its “a little bit country, a little bit rock-n-roll” way — the perfect Tuscany town to visit with kids.
 Its historic center (much of it pedestrian) is big enough to offer a mix of bustling shop-lined thoroughfares and picturesque medieval side streets to explore, yet small enough to be easily visited on foot in a day.
 With wide-open spaces where younger travelers can blow off a bit of steam, fabulous artwork to satisfy their more staid older siblings, and a historic festival with enough pomp and revelry to satisfy everyone, the numerous things to do in Siena, Italy for kids puts it squarely on the map of every family’s Tuscan itinerary.

 Although Siena does have a small children’s playground in the historic center (on Vicolo della Fortuna), there’s no need to look farther than the town’s famed Piazza del Campo for a recess break.
 This vast, shell-shaped public square generally teems with tourists soaking up the sun, kids kicking around soccer balls and tight klatches of locals avidly discussing the day’s gossip.
 With the added bonus of pigeons just begging to be chased and a number of cafes ringing the square, where parents can relax with a cappuccino while keeping an eye on the chasing, this is one of the most picturesque “playgrounds” in Tuscany.

-If you have aspiring kings and queens among you, another fabulously Sienese monument-cum-playground is the Medici Fortress, located slightly outside of the old town and with a beautiful view over the historic center.
+If you have aspiring kings and queens among you, another fabulously Sienese monument-now-playground is the Medici Fortress, located slightly outside of the old town and with a beautiful view over the historic center.
 The wide outer walls, topped with shaded, bench-lined walking paths, and the original brick ramparts at the rectangular fortress’ four corners make for an excellent play space with a bit of culture thrown in.

 The Enoteca Italiana is located in the fortress as well, just in case the grown-ups are interested in a bit of wine tasting and purchasing while the kids play.